Tim Brewster knows one of the main responsibilities of a head coach is to take the blame when things go wrong.

 STRATEGY AND PERSONNEL

---P Dan Orseske, who suffered a foot injury while having a punt blocked against Northern Illinois, had six punts for a 34.6 yard average against Northwestern.
+--P Dan Orseske suffered a bruised foot while having a punt blocked against Northern Illinois and was replaced by David Schwerman.

 TSX Report: Minnesota